Migration issues (FAQ)

-If you have any questions with regards to your studies and your navigating your migration status in Sweden, please feel free to contact the migration coordinator at Lund University via migration [at] er [dot] lu [dot] se.
+If you have any questions with regards to your studies and your navigating your migration status in Sweden, please feel free to contact the migration coordinator at Lund University through email migration [at] er [dot] lu [dot] se

 If, in light of the outbreak of the coronavirus, you have any questions related to your residence permit application and/or current Swedish migration laws/legal practice, please contact the Migration Agency.

 If your current permit for studies is about to expire, but you haven’t yet graduated, you will need to apply for an extension of your existing permit.
 In order to stay in Sweden whilst the Migration Agency processes your application, you will need to submit your application before your then current permit expires.
-We recommend that you read through the list of required documentation thoroughly before applying, to ensure that you meet the requirements; especially with regards to the full-time study requirement.
+We recommend that you read through the list of required documentation thoroughly before applying, to ensure that you meet the requirements.

-Leaving Sweden (for a longer period of time) might negatively impact your residence permit eligibility, if you’re here on a residence permit for studies.
-According to Migration Agency rules, international students must meet several requirements, such as actively studying full-time within the country.
-Any deviation from this might mean that the Migration Agency decides to revoke your permit.
+Leaving Sweden (for a longer period of time) might negatively impact your residence permit eligibility, if you are here on a residence permit for studies.
+According to Migration Agency rules, international students must meet several requirements, such as actively studying full-time and using their permit to stay in Sweden.
+Any deviation from this might mean that the Migration Agency rejects an extension application of your permit later on.
 If you have any questions regarding this, please contact the Migration Agency directly.

-On May 29, 2020, the Migration Agency updated their FAQ for students with questions and answers related to resident permit issues during the coronavirus pandemic.
+The Migration Agency has updated their FAQ for students with questions and answers related to resident permit issues during the coronavirus pandemic.
 Please check if you can find the answer to your question there.